-In addition to the 80 V required for the diode bias, the HPD also needs an external 12 KV high voltage supply.
+In addition to the 80 V required for the diode bias, the HPD also needs an external 12 kV high voltage supply.
 Electronics for high voltage, bias and signal amplification for the HPD have been incorporated into the test stand.
-A photograph of the test stand with associated electronics is shown in Fig. 4.
+A photograph of the test stand with associated electronics is shown in Fig. 2.
 A typical output waveform from the HPD in response to a small input pulse is shown in the figure.
-A screenshot of the data acquisition system is shown in Fig. 5.